nosliwes/textonix-api/README.md

 After the api is running, the api exposes two endpoints, one for outcome prediction and one for intent classification.

+Use pip install -r requirements.txt to install libraries if running locally.

 ### Outcome Prediction

 Outcome prediction exposes a <b><i>POST</i></b> method accepting one form field named <b><i>message</i></b>.